-#UD If CPUID.(EAX=7, ECX=0):EDX.TSXLDTRK[bit 16] = 0.
+If CPUID.(EAX=7, ECX=0):EDX.TSXLDTRK[bit 16] = 0.
+If the LOCK prefix is used.

 CHAPTER 3 INTEL® AMX INSTRUCTION SET REFERENCE, A-Z

 3.1 INTRODUCTION

 Intel[®] Advanced Matrix Extensions (Intel[®] AMX) is a new 64-bit programming paradigm consisting of two components: a set of 2-dimensional registers (tiles) representing sub-arrays from a larger 2-dimensional memory image, and an accelerator able to operate on tiles, the first implementation is called TMUL (tile matrix multiply unit).